Curved operadic calculus: Recollections on different types of (co)operads

 \begin{Definition}[Conilpotent cooperad] Let $(\C,\Delta,\epsilon)$ be a cooperad.
 It is said to be \textit{conilpotent} if it is in the essential image of the functor $\mathsf{Conil}$ defined in Corollary \ref{corollary: adding a counit}. \end{Definition}

 \begin{Remark} This definition of conilpotency for a cooperad defined as a comonoid $(\C,\Delta,\epsilon)$ is not standard.
-It is equivalent to the definition of conilpotency given in \cite[Definition 4.3]{grignoulejay18}, but does not coincide with the definition given in \cite[Section 5.8.5]{LodayVallette12}. \end{Remark}
+It is equivalent to the definition of conilpotency given in \cite[Definition 4.3]{grignoulejay18}, but does not coincide with the definition given in \cite[Section 5.8.5]{LodayVallette12}, although it turns out to be equivalent. \end{Remark}

 \begin{Remark} For a similar discussion concerning coproperads, see \cite[Section 2.2]{hoffbeck2019properadic}. \end{Remark}

 Now we look at the dual picture: the canonical filtrations one can induce on partial operads.
 These are induced by the weight filtration on the reduced tree monad $\overline{\mathscr{T}}$.